k2view-academy/K2View-Academy/articles/22_reference(commonDB)_tables/04_fabric_commonDB_sync.md

 All other Fabric nodes must synchronize the reference table so as to provide other sales managers with the most updated list of email providers.

-Moreover, what happens when two sales managers both make changes on the same row and entry in the same Reference Table ?
+Moreover, what happens when two sales managers both make changes on the same row and entry in the same Reference Table?

 Fabric provides a resilient mechanism to unsure that the most updated data is always available and distributed across all Fabric nodes in the same cluster.